kota7/gdriveaudio/README.md

 ## Start playing

+For the program to locate the credential file, either
-Run the commands in the folder that has the "_credentials.json":
+- Run the commands in the folder that has the "_credentials.json"
+- Set `GDRIVEAUDIO_DIRECTORY` environment variable as the directory containing "_credentials.json", or
+- Run the commands with `--workdir={directory}` option to specify the directory containing "_credentials.json"

 ```shell
 # Initialize data